mongodb/docs/source/includes/mms-config-props.rst

        on the cluster.

    * - ``processes.arbiterOnly``
-     - The flag that indicates whether or not the replica set member is an :manual:`arbiter </core/replica-set-arbiter/>` node.
+     - Flag that indicates whether or not the replica set member is an :manual:`arbiter </core/replica-set-arbiter/>` node.
 Value can be: